How to Find Cheap Flights That Are Worth Booking

 There’s no universal right answer here.
 For some travelers, especially solo travelers moving fast with only a backpack, a tight connection is a fair gamble.
 For others, a slightly higher fare with a cleaner schedule is the better value.

-Late-night arrivals into far-out airports can create surprise costs.
+Late-night arrivals at far-out airports can lead to unexpected costs.
 If public transportation stops running or you need a hotel near the airport, your cheap flight just got more expensive.

-This is one of those details frequent travelers instinctively check and newer travelers often miss.
+This is one of those details that frequent travelers instinctively check and that newer travelers often miss.
 A low fare only counts if you can complete the trip without bleeding money at the edges.

 Use points and miles strategically, not obsessively